chvatalp/python-academy/README.md

 # my-github-repo
-This repo's purpose is to test my Git knowledge
+This repo's purpose is to test my Git knowledge gained thanks to Python Academy
-I have added new text into this file.